-- The relationships between words.
+- There is a need to understand the relationships between words.

 In layman’s terms, semantic search seeks to understand natural language the way a human would.

-For example, if you asked your friend “What is the largest mammal?” and then followed that question up with “How big is it?” your friend would understand that “it” refers to the largest mammal: a blue whale.
+For example, if you asked your friend, “What is the largest mammal?” and then followed that question up with “How big is it?” your friend would understand that “it” refers to the largest mammal: a blue whale.

 Before 2013, however, search engines wouldn’t understand the context of the second question.

-Instead of answering “How big is a blue whale,” Google would seek to match the specific keywords from the phrase “How big is it” and return webpages with those exact keywords.
+Instead of answering “How big is a blue whale,” Google would seek to match the specific keywords from the phrase “How big is it?” and return webpages with those exact keywords.

-Semantic search also allows Google to distinguish between different entities (people, places, and things) and interpret searcher intent based on a variety of factors including:
+Semantic search also allows Google to distinguish between different entities (people, places, and things) and interpret searcher intent based on a variety of factors, including:

 - User search history.